zubinchopra/portaldocs/portal-sdk/generated/top-extensions-csharp-test-framework.md

     pickerActionBar.ClickOk();
     ```

-1. Click the Create button to complete the form and then look for a blade with the title of the created Contact to verify that it got created successfully.
+1. Click the Create button to complete the form and then look for a blade with the title of the created Contact to verify that it was created successfully.

     ```cs
     blade = portal.FindSingleBladeByTitle("Basic Information");